 Explore Berlin’s Provocative Street Art

 Mitte’s museums and galleries display enough exhibitions to satisfy everyone — from history aficionados to photography lovers.
-But this incredible borough also has plenty of street art begging to be explored, making it the perfect option for offbeat travelers seeking to explore a more irreverent side to Berlin.
+But this incredible borough also has plenty of street art begging to be explored, making it the perfect option for offbeat travelers seeking to explore a more irreverent side of Berlin.

 A top-notch idea is taking a street art tour of Mitte, which is smothered top to bottom with incredible murals artfully painted by the world’s most talented artists such as El Bocho, Dmitri Vrubel, and Thierry Noir.
 A must-visit is Haus Schwarzenberg, a small building courtyard home to some of Berlin’s most incredible artworks, including collages, tags, paintings, stickers, and graffiti.